thousandbrainsproject/tbp.monty/rfcs/0000_conventional_commits.md

 > By default, a version increment is `PATCH`.
 If there is a `feat` commit present, then the version increment is `MINOR`.
 If there is a breaking change commit present: `fix!`, `feat!`, `refactor!`, then the version increment is `MINOR` if and only if `MAJOR == 0`, and it is `MAJOR` otherwise.

 > [!NOTE]
-> In Monty, we do not use the `BREAKING CHANGE` optional footer to indicate a breaking change.
+> In `tbp.monty`, we do not use the `BREAKING CHANGE` optional footer to indicate a breaking change.

 ### Optional Scopes

-Monty does not use optional scopes.
+`tbp.monty` does not use optional scopes.

 ### Description